We open tight on the face of an innocent looking child. We slowly pull out and see that he's sitting in a single car seat on a stage.

 We end on the words:

 What kind of driver are you raising?

 End of the transcript

-While 18 to 25 year olds represent around 14% of licenced drivers, they accounted for approximately 28% of all drivers killed on Victoria's roads.
+While 18 to 25 year olds represent around 14% of all licenced drivers, they accounted for more than a quarter (28%) of all fatalities on Victoria's roads.